 Entrepreneur Spotlight: Sip & Become Founder Nyeesha D. Williams

-Each week the NAAHP highlights entrepreneurs who are making changes in their communities as well as the small business world.
+Each week the NAAHP highlights individuals who are making a difference in their communities as well as the business world.
 Nyeesha D. Williams is a Philanthropic Inspirer and Counselor and modern entrepreneur.
 She has built an impressive personal brand, speaking her truth and inspiring young girls and women of color in underserved communities.
 As an educator, she currently has two active schools in Africa and one school in Los Angeles that teaches young girls the power of artistic expressions and entrepreneurial consciousness.

 10 Questions for Nyeesha D. Williams